-SHORTENED COURSE The race committee shall announce a shortening of the race on channel 72 and display the shortened course flag.
-Dependent on weather conditions, the course may be shortened to finish on a line between the western edge of the Duwamish Head Light and a RC flag and letter S flag displayed on a committee boat south of the Duwamish Head Light dolphin.
+SHORTENED COURSE: The race committee shall announce a shortening of the race on channel 72 and display the shortened course flag.
+Dependent on weather conditions, the course may be shortened to finish on a line between the western edge of the Duwamish Head Light and a RC flag and letter S flag displayed on a committee boat near the Duwamish Head Light dolphin.
 This changes RRS 32.2.
 7.2.
 Race distance of the shortened course is 13.5 nm.
-Alternatively, the course may be shortened as above, but on a finish line between the north side of Blakeley Rock and the committee boat anchored to the north of Blakeley Rock approximately 18.8 nm.
+Alternatively, the course may be shortened as above, but on a finish line between the north side of Blakeley Rock and the RC committee boat anchored to the north of Blakeley Rock approximately 18.8 nm.

-Ferry Boat Clearance: Ferries travel between the north end of Vashon Island and Fauntleroy, Seattle and Bremerton, and Seattle and Bainbridge Island.
+FERRY BOAT CLEARANCE: Ferries travel between the north end of Vashon Island and Fauntleroy, Seattle and Bremerton, and Seattle and Bainbridge Island.
 All yachts must maintain a minimum 500 - yard distance from any ferry boat, regardless of its location and speed, which has the right of way at all times.

-Traffic Separation Lanes: As some of the race will be in or in the vicinity of the Traffic Separation Scheme, all skippers and crews are expected to be fully familiar with and comply with Rule 10 of the International Regulations for Preventing Collisions at Sea which states: Skippers are reminded that vessels under sail DO NOT always have the right of way over power driven vessels. "...a sailing vessel shall not impede the safe passage of a power-driven vessel following a traffic lane."
+TRAFFIC SEPARATION LANES: Race participants shall monitor VHF Channel 14 in addition to VHF Channel 72.
+As some of the race will be in or in the vicinity of the Traffic Separation Scheme, all skippers and crews are expected to be fully familiar with and comply with Rule 10 of the International Regulations for Preventing Collisions at Sea which states: Skippers are reminded that vessels under sail DO NOT always have the right of way over power driven vessels. "...a sailing vessel shall not impede the safe passage of a power-driven vessel following a traffic lane."
 Race participants are expected to yield to vessels in the traffic lane even to the detriment of competitive position.
 If a race participant needs to contact Vessel Traffic Service (VTS) they should use VHF Channel 14.
 Interference with ferry or traffic lane power driven vessels may result in a boat being disqualified.